danielvdh24/lindholmen-eats/README.md

 ![Teaser](./images/teaser.png)

-**LindholmenEats** is a user-friendly restaurant app for ordering food.
-Enjoy easy access to a variety of restaurant offerings all in one place!
+LindholmenEats is a web-based application for ordering food, offering customers easy access to a variety of restaurant options in one convenient platform.
+Built with Vue.js for a responsive and dynamic user experience, LindholmenEats uses MongoDB to store food items, order information, and user data.
+The app sends requests to handle tasks such as retrieving menu items and processing orders, ensuring a seamless experience for customers.

 ## Pages